 Dugan’s formal education includes a DMA from the University of Minnesota, where he also holds a Master of Music degree.
 Prior to his study with Tom Ashworth at the University of Minnesota, Dugan received his undergraduate degree from DePaul University in Chicago, where he studied with Mark Fisher, Charles Vernon and Edward Kocher.
 Other pedagogical influences include Ed Zadrozny, Kari Sundstrom and Doug Wright.
 Dugan is an Edwards performing artist.

 B.M.
 DePaul University; M.M., D.M.A.
 Univeristy of Minnesota

-Studio Trombone, World of the Arts, Survey of American Jazz, Jazz Ensembles
+Studio Trombone, Survey of American Jazz, Jazz Ensembles